thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

                 .Events(events => events.Change("window.SalesHub.SuggestedValuesGrid_Changed")))
         </text>))

-We setup the Suggested Values window to be modal and to have a width of 600px.
+We set up the Suggested Values window to be modal and to have a width of 600px.
 The contents of the window is a [Kendo Grid](http://demos.kendoui.com/web/grid/index.html) which displays a list of suggested values that the user can select from.
 When the user selects a value from the grid, that value is copied into the payment terms override textarea and the window is closed.
 In order to know when the user selects a value, we listen to the `Change` event of the Grid.